Alnaimi-/Twikell-Web/README.md

 The framework is currently hosted and running on Amazon's EC2 server.

 To ssh to the EC2 server you must first download the *twikell-public.pem* key pair for authentication.

-CD into the folder where above key resides and run in terminal:
+Once it's downloaded CD into the folder and run in terminal:

-  `chmod 600 twikell-public.pem`
+1. `chmod 600 twikell-public.pem`
-  `ssh -v -i twikell-public.pem ubuntu@ec2-54-194-118-199.eu-west-1.compute.amazonaws.com`
+2. `ssh -v -i twikell-public.pem ubuntu@ec2-54-194-118-199.eu-west-1.compute.amazonaws.com`

 Technologies used: